glennhenry/cs-notes/docs/intro.md

 #### Online Courses and Media Source

 - Various online resource were used in the creation of this site, I try to include all resource in each section.
+These resource act as the curriculum of what should I learn and the structure of what a topic contains.
+I combined what the resources says with extra explanation from AI bots.

 #### Additional Resources